Stanford Cardinal: Rivals

 The Cardinal's rivals consist of California, Notre Dame, San Jose State, and USC, which all primarily evolved from American football.

 Olympics representation

 Stanford athletes have traditionally been very well represented at the Summer Olympics.
-175 Stanford-affiliated athletes have won a total of 296 Summer Olympic medals (150 gold, 79 silver, 67 bronze).
-In the 2008 Beijing Olympics, Stanford sent 47 current or former student athletes, 32 of whom competed for the United States, 14 for other countries, and one as a coach for the United States softball team.
-In all, Stanford athletes won 25 medals: For the 2012 London Olympics, 39 athletes were from Stanford and 26 represented Team USA.
-Stanford athletes won 27 medals at the 2016 Rio de Janeiro games and 26 medals at the 2020 Tokyo games.
+196 Stanford-affiliated athletes have won a total of 335 Summer Olympic medals: 162 gold, 93 silver, 80 bronze.
+The table below lists the number of medals won by Stanford-affiliated athletes in recent Olympic Games.

 Stanford does not compete at the varsity level in any events contested at the Winter Olympics.
 Stanford students and alums who have won Winter Olympic medals include John Coyle, Eileen Gu, Eric Heiden, Sami Jo Small, and Debi Thomas.

 Stanford Athletics Hall of Fame

 The Stanford Athletics Hall of Fame was established on December 21, 1954.
 Envisioned by Walt Gamage, sports editor of the now-defunct Palo Alto Times, the first class of inductees consisted of 34 Stanford sports greats.
 New members are inducted annually and are recognized during halftime of a home Stanford football game.
 The Stanford Athletics Hall of Fame Room is located on the first floor of the Arrillaga Family Sports Center on the Stanford campus.